linkedi2022/link2022.github.io/_pages/about.md

----
-permalink: /
-title: "Language and Interaction Network 202"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
 # 1st Language and Interaction Network Conference

 The 1st Language and Interaction Network Conference (LINk) will take place in Edinburgh the 8th and 9th of October, 2022.
 It is organized by the Psycholinguistics Coffee, a journal club run at the University of Edinburgh.